 KJV – apparel, cloth (-es, -ing), garment, raiment.
 Compare OT:8008.

 Originally, the simlah was a large full-size blanket that was big enough to drape or wrap the whole body.
 It was much larger than the modern tallit.
 It was usually made of white wool, on a loom.
-It could be used as a blanket at night, or to wrap or cloak the body during the day (although if it was cold out, you might want more than one).
+It could be used as a blanket at night, or to wrap or cloak the body during the day (although if it was cold outside, you might want to wear more than one).
 It could also be used as a burial shroud.
 However, unlike the tallit, it was not treated formally.
 It was simply a multi-purpose blanket that could be used to drape or wrap the body, or to gather food or firewood (or for any other purpose).
 However, such wraps were not normally worn while working (perhaps because they would get in the way).

 Below is a Yemenite simlah being used as a cloak.
 It is not white, but notice how the ends of the wool are tied in knots, forming tassels.